-Whatever their style of leadership, they must be centered in Christ and able to bring a community to life in Christ.
+Whatever their style of leadership, these leaders must be centered in Christ and able to bring a community to life in Christ.
 In a culture where many people do not understand what it means to be Christian, they must live as witnesses to the Gospel.

-Leaders have many and varied gifts for service, we look for certain qualities of character, such as:
+Leaders have many and varied gifts for service.
+The Diocese and the Commission on Ministry look for certain qualities of character, such as leaders who:

-- Leaders have a sense of inner authority that finds its center in God and comes from a prayerful, vital relationship with God.
+- Possess a sense of inner authority that finds its center in God and comes from a prayerful, vital relationship with God.

-- Leaders can articulate the gospel of God revealed in Jesus Christ clearly and passionately to all kinds of people, inside and outside of the Church.
+- Can articulate the gospel of God revealed in Jesus Christ clearly and passionately to all kinds of people.

-- Leaders have a spirit of warmth and hospitality that invites people into community.
-They are able to act as God’s instruments in bringing in a realm of justice and mercy.
+- Possess a spirit of warmth and hospitality that invites people into community.

-- Leaders demonstrate an ability to work with integrity, authenticity, and creativity in uncertainty.
+- Are able to work with integrity, authenticity, and creativity in uncertainty.

-- Leaders are loyal to the Episcopal Church, seek to collaborate with our ecumenical partners in the service of Christian unity and are able to engage in honest, critical reflection.
+- Are loyal to the Episcopal Church, seek to collaborate with our ecumenical partners, and are willing to engage in honest, critical reflection.